ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 |--- |--- |
 |-tlsv1.3|This flag enforces that curl connects to a TLS v1.3 server.|
 |--curves|This flag specifies which post-quantum algorithm should be used in the TLSv1.3 key exchange mechanism.
 If you do not specify an algorithm, the flag will default to the p384_kyber768 algorithm.|
-{: caption="Describes the flags needed to make curl requests to the {{site.data.keyword.keymanagementserviceshort}} service." caption-side="top"}
+{: caption="Describes the flags needed to make curl requests to the {{site.data.keyword.keymanagementserviceshort}} service." caption-side="bottom"}

 You can use the following example request to retrieve a list of keys for your
 {{site.data.keyword.keymanagementserviceshort}} instance via a post-quantum